Appreciative Inquiry in Healthcare: Positive Questions to Bring out the Best

 “Choosing Wisdom is a very human story taking us from breakdowns to breakthroughs in scenarios of unrelenting physical pain and physicians’ serious medical errors.
 Health care providers of every discipline will benefit from the elegant strategies proposed; wise lessons from ordinary people.
 Choose this book and appreciate the power of those who can reframe adversity and develop wisdom along the way.
 We can too.”

--Dorrie K. Fontaine, PhD, RN, FAAN, Dean and Professor, University of Virginia School of Nursing
+- Dorrie K. Fontaine, PhD, RN, FAAN, Dean Emerita, University of Virginia School of Nursing

 “Like a plant that grows toward the light, Choosing Wisdom takes the reader on a journey toward enlightenment through the stories of regular people who have faced difficult circumstances and been positively transformed in the process.
 It is a must-read for medical professionals, patients, and anyone interested in cultivating their own self-awareness and appreciation of our deep connections to the sufferings and joys of our fellow human beings.”